-This ten day celebration is so fabulous it was chosen as the host of the 2016 WorldPride celebration.
+This month long celebration is so fabulous it was chosen as the host of the 2016 WorldPride celebration.
 With a huge street fair, parade and parties going on for weeks, the Canadian LGBT scene is really on the up.

-Madrid Pride has been chosen to host the 2017 World Pride for its sizzling atmosphere, six stages, and wealth of arts, music and events over its five day extravaganza.
+Madrid Pride was chosen to host the 2017 World Pride for its sizzling atmosphere, six stages, and wealth of arts, music and events over its five day extravaganza.
 It’s also Europe’s largest Pride event, so you know you’ll be in for a good time.

 Amsterdam Gay Pride